|

 years - an imperial garden has existed here since 1150.
 Early in the

-was built on the present site of the Summer Palace.
-The history of the
+Palace' was built on the present site of the Summer Palace.
+The

-gardens at the New Summer Palace dates back to the Mongol Emperor
+history of the gardens at the New Summer Palace dates back to the

-Kublai Khan.
-To improve Beijing's water supply, he ordered the
+Mongol Emperor Kublai Khan.
+To improve Beijing's water supply, he

-lake was to serve as a reservoir for Beijing - a function that it
+Kunming Lake.
+This lake was to serve as a reservoir for Beijing - a

 Use your browsers "Go Back" button to return to the